TWUOnline/FAR-Centres/Courses/627-schedule.md

 Read The Power of Dialogue \(2016\)

-Post your response to the Discussion Question and interact in the Forum
-Jan.
-29-30

-Jan 31-Feb.
-3

-Week 6
-Assessment

-Readings
-Text or Article
-Chapters/Pages
-Silberman, M. L., & Biech, E. \(2015\).
-Active training: A handbook of techniques, designs, case examples, and tips \(4th ed.\).
-Hoboken, New Jersey: John Wiley & Sons

-Assessment Strategies and video
-Chaps.
-15 and 17

-Assigned Work
-Assignment Name & Notes
-Due Date
-Read ‘Welcome to week 6 notes’,  Silberman, Browse through the Assessment Strategies doc and view video of CATS

-Read the article: The practice of dialogue in critical pedagogy

-Post your response to the Discussion Question and interact in the Forum
+Post your response to the Discussion Question and respond to others

-Submit Reading Response to Dropbox
-Feb.
-5-6

-Feb.
-7-9

-Feb.
-10
-Week 7 Reading and Assignment week
+### Week 7 Reading and Assignment week

+#### Assigned Learning Activities

 Use this week to catch up on any assignments and/or reading and get a good start on your final learning design assignment.

-Week 8
-Democratizing Lifelong Learning
+### Week 8 Democratizing Lifelong Learning

-Readings
+#### Readings

-Text or Article
-Chapters/Pages
+Alfred, M. \(2016\).
+Creating Space for Social Justice Education in an era of Global and Neoliberal Capitalism: An Imperative for Adult Education. _Dialogues in Social Justice \(1\)_,  31-34.

+Brookfield, S. \(2013\). _Powerful techniques for teaching adults_. \*Chapters 5 and 6

-Silberman, M. L., & Biech, E. \(2015\).
-Active training: A handbook of techniques, designs, case examples, and tips \(4th ed.\).
-Hoboken, New Jersey: John Wiley & Sons
+Silberman, M. L., & Biech, E. \(2015\). _Active training: A handbook of techniques, designs, case examples, and tips_ \(4th ed.\).
+Hoboken, New Jersey: John Wiley & Sons \*Chapter 12

-Brookfield, S. \(2013\).
-Powerful techniques for teaching adults.

-Article:  Moral and Cultural Awareness in Emerging Adulthood: Preparing for Multi-Faith Workplaces \(2016\)
+Snell-Herzog, P. et al \(2016\).
+Moral and Cultural Awareness in Emerging Adulthood: Preparing for Multi-Faith Workplaces.Religions, 7, 40.

-Article: Creating Space for Social Justice Education \(2016\)
-Chap.
-12

-Chaps 5 and 6

-Assigned Work
+#### Assigned Learning Activities

-Assignment Name & Notes
-Due Date
-Read ‘Welcome to week 8 notes’,  Silberman and Brookfield texts
+Read ‘Welcome to week 8 notes’,  Silberman text, Brookfield text

-Read article – moral dimension

-Read article - globalization
+Read two articles

-Post your response to the Discussion Question and interact in the Forum
+Post your response to the Discussion Question and respond to others

 Submit Reading Response to Dropbox
-Feb.
-19-20

-Feb.
-21-23

-Feb.
-24
-Week 9
-Opening Exercises, Discussion Methods, Active Training, Technology
+### Week 9 Opening Exercises, Discussion Methods, Active Training, Technology

-Readings
+#### Readings
-Text or Article
-Chapters/Pages
-Silberman, M. L., & Biech, E. \(2015\).
-Active training: A handbook of techniques, designs, case examples, and tips \(4th ed.\).
-Hoboken, New Jersey: John Wiley & Sons

-Brookfield, S. \(2013\).
-Powerful techniques for teaching adults.
+Brookfield, S. \(2013\). _Powerful techniques for teaching adults_. \*Chap 3

+Merriam, S. &  Bierema, L. \(2013\). _Adult Learning: Linking Theory and Practice_.
+Indianapolis: Wiley. \*chapter 10 pp. 190-211

-Chaps 3, 7, 8, 9, 10, 11, 13  \*Skim these chapters and read what is interesting and useful to your practice and context.
+Silberman, M. L., & Biech, E. \(2015\). _Active training: A handbook of techniques, designs, case examples, and tips_ \(4th ed.\).
+Hoboken, New Jersey: John Wiley & Sons \*Chaps 3, 7, 8, 9, 10, 11, 13 \*Skim these chapters and read what is interesting and useful to your practice and context.

-Chap 3
-Assigned Work
+#### Assigned Work
-Assignment Name & Notes
-Due Date

 Read ‘Welcome to week 9’ notes

 Read Silberman chapters

 Read Brookfield chapter

+Read Merriam & Bierema chapter

-Post draft Adult Lesson Design assignment for Peer Review in designated forum AND Post your response to the Discussion Question
+Post draft Adult Lesson Design assignment for Peer Review AND Post your response to the Discussion Question

-Respond to your assigned colleague’s draft adult lesson design AND
+Respond to your assigned colleague’s draft adult lesson design AND respond to others' blog posts
-interact in the Forum
-Feb.
-26-27

-Feb.
-28

-March 1-3

-Week 10
-Creativity, Structured Activities, Team Learning and Integration/implementation
+### Week 10 Creativity, Structured Activities, Team Learning and Integration/implementation

-Readings
+#### Readings

-Text or Article
-Chapters/Pages
+American Institutes for Research, \(nd\).
+Promoting Teacher Effectiveness: Adult Education Teacher Competencies. [https://learn.twu.ca/pluginfile.php/62194/mod\_resource/content/1/Adult\_Educator\_Competencies.pdf](https://learn.twu.ca/pluginfile.php/62194/mod_resource/content/1/Adult_Educator_Competencies.pdf)

+Brookfield, S. \(2013\). _Powerful techniques for teaching adults_. \*Chapter 7

+Merriam, S. &  Bierema, L. \(2013\). _Adult Learning: Linking Theory and Practice_.
+Indianapolis: Wiley. \*Chapter 12

-Silberman, M. L., & Biech, E. \(2015\).
-Active training: A handbook of techniques, designs, case examples, and tips \(4th ed.\).
-Hoboken, New Jersey: John Wiley & Sons
+Silberman, M. L., & Biech, E. \(2015\). _Active training: A handbook of techniques, designs, case examples, and tips _\(4th ed.\).
+Hoboken, New Jersey: John Wiley & Sons. \*Chaps 14, 16

-Brookfield, S. \(2013\).
-Powerful techniques for teaching adults.

-Competencies of Adult Educators

-Chaps 14, 16

-Chap 7
-Assigned Work
+#### Assigned Learning Activities
-Assignment Name & Notes
-Due Date

 Read ‘Welcome to week 10’ notes, Silberman chapters

-Read Brookfield chapter and take a look at draft competencies doc.
+Read Brookfield chapter and Merriam and Bierema chapter

+Review draft competencies doc.

-Post your response to the Discussion Question and interact in the Forum
+Post your response to the Discussion Question in your blog and respond to others

 Submit to Dropbox your revised Adult Learning Design, incorporating peer feedback

 Submit final Reading Response to Dropbox
-March 5-6

-March 7-8

-March 9

-March 10